 In addition, resveratrol may serve as a

-More research is needed, as most of the above studies were animal studies.
+More research is needed, as most of the above studies are animal studies.
 Human studies will help shed further light on resveratrol’s potential health benefits.

-People use resveratrol for a number of other maladies, although there is even less research to support the compound’s effectiveness for these ailments.
-These ailments include stomach aches, hepatitis, urinary tract infections, and fungal diseases.
-More research is needed to support these claims.
+People use resveratrol for a number of other ailments, including stomachaches, hepatitis, urinary tract infections, and fungal diseases.
+However, there is even less research to support the compound’s effectiveness in these cases, and more research is needed to support these claims.

-Generally, if a person takes resveratrol in small quantities over the short term, they will not experience side effects.
+Generally, if a person takes resveratrol in small amounts for a short time, they will not experience side effects.
 However, at doses of

 - nausea